 Alder’s Costs

-Here’s where Alder loses some points with me.
+Here’s where Alder loses more points with me.
 There is nothing transparent about its pricing on its website, and you have to call a customer service representative to build out your system.
 I have more on this in my guide to Alder’s prices.
 I’m a millennial.
 You know how much I hate picking up the phone.

 That said, even though it’s a DIY system, you don’t have to pay any upfront equipment fees — it’s all built into your monthly contract.
 That’s right.
 You’ll have to sign a 36-month contract with Alder, but some people don’t mind the commitment when you can avoid a big equipment bill upfront, like what you might see with SimpliSafe.
 Keep in mind that your monitoring costs are going to be between $30 and $55 per month, so that’s something to consider when you’re factoring this system into your budget.